 Finn and I have been renters for the past 5 years, and we’ve learned a lot about rental living during that time.
-From Wisconsin, to Missouri, and now back in Chicago we’ve had to make many temporary places feel like home.
-I guess you can say we’re like gypsies…without the glitter-filled, over the top weddings.
+From Wisconsin, to Missouri, and now back in Chicago, we’ve had to make many temporary places feel like home.

 I’m not gonna lie…it can be really hard to run a home decor & DIY blog when you’re not living in your “forever home.”
 I see all of these amazing projects that Bridget tackles at her house and get a bit jealous.
 Her marble backsplash, the gorgeous board & batten wall, her blue front door..they’re all such amazing projects that I would love to complete in my own pad, but simply can’t.

-I know a lot of you guys are in my shoes too (in fact, a few of you chatted about it back when we did our survey), so I thought it was finally time to talk about the things you CAN do to make your rental feel homier and more personal to you & your style.
+I know a lot of you guys are in my shoes too, so I thought it was finally time to talk about the things you CAN do to make your rental feel homier and more personal to you & your style.
+Here’s how to decorate a rental.

 Okay, now that you’re officially on board the decorating train the first step is to think about the walls.
 And at this point you’re probably thinking, “Casey, I want to get my deposit back…there’s no way I’m painting my walls.”
 I totally hear ya.
 But I also know that painting is an easy & affordable DIY project that makes a HUGE difference in a space.